PC Team is giving away 6 PC Tokens for FREE to the first 10,000 people who will Join us! Join us here

 There were and are many other items that can be used instead of plastic.
 Before the invention of plastic, people used wood, metal, glass, ceramic, and leather.
 Also, resin from trees was used.
 Rubber was also commonly used instead of plastic.

 While we recognize that the invention of plastic has revolutionized so many industries, it has also plagued our planet.
-There are many alternatives to plastic that can be used in our day to day lives.
+There are many alternatives to plastic that can be used in our day-to-day lives, like biodegradable plastics and other organic materials that won’t harm the lives on earth.

-To spread the importance of recycling and ridding our landfills and oceans of plastic, Plastic Collectors do all they can to promote the importance of recycling and also compensates them for their efforts.
+To spread the importance of recycling and to rid our landfills and oceans of plastic, Plastic Collectors do all they can to promote the importance of recycling and also compensate them for their efforts.
 This is a growing collective of driven and hard-working people all over the globe.
-Plastic Collectors is working towards a plastic free world by motivating people to recycle plastic and provide them remuneration in the process.
+Plastic Collectors are working toward a plastic-free world by motivating people to recycle plastic and providing their remuneration in the process.
 Click here to know how you can join the cause.